• Skip to main content

 6. Founding of the Ottoman Empire

-Red city-state is the Ottoman Turks.
+The red city-state in the map was the Ottoman Turks.
 They grew into Ottoman Empire from a little vassal state.
 The green state on Europe is what is left from the Byzantine Empire in 14th Century.
 Map describes how Byzantine Empire shranked into a little state in centuries.

 The Seljuks had come from the East two centuries ago and occupied the Byzantine lands.
 A strange turn of fate brought them to the same outcome.
 Worn off as a result of the pressure by the tribes coming from the East, Seljuks could not resist the strong attacks of the Mongols and they were decisively defeated at the Battle of Kose Dag.